seyyedarashazimi/dgsp/README.md

   - Serves as a base signing primitive for DGSP.
   - Supports unique address derivation to ensure resistance against multi-target attacks.
 - **AES-256**:
-  -
+  - Plays the role of a strong pseudorandom permutation for traceability.

 ### Security

-- is Built on **SPHINCS+**, a stateless hash-based signature scheme.
+- Is built on **SPHINCS+**, a stateless hash-based signature scheme.
-- is Resistant to quantum adversaries.
+- Is resistant to quantum adversaries.
 - Provides **user anonymity**, **unforgeability**, **traceability**, and **correctness**.
 - Ensures sensitive cryptographic material is securely wiped from memory when no longer needed by zeroizing them.

 ### Scalability and Efficiency

 - Handles up to 2<sup>64</sup> users.
+- Addition and revocation of new users are seamless and efficient.
-- Provides in-memory and in-disk async storage backends.
+- Provides in-memory and in-disk storage backends.
-- Parallelized operations using the Rayon library for improved performance.
+- Parallelized operations using rayon crate for improved performance.

-### Data Management Interfaces
+### Storage Interfaces

 - **PLMInterface** (Private List Manager Interface):
   - Handles user-related data such as usernames, activity status, and certificate counters.
   - Provides functionality for adding new users, deactivating users, managing counters for issued certificates, and retrieving user information by ID or username.
-  - Supports in-memory and in-disk async storage backends for flexibility.
+  - Supports in-memory and in-disk storage backends for flexibility.
   - Decouples the DGSP from the storage implementation, enabling integration with other database systems.

 - **RevokedListInterface**:
   - Manages the list of revoked certificates and ensures that revoked signatures are invalidated.
   - Supports efficient insertion and checking of revoked certificates using optimized data structures.
-  - Designed to work seamlessly with both in-memory and in-disk async storage systems.
+  - Designed to work seamlessly with both in-memory and in-disk storage systems.
   - Allows the DGSP to operate independently of the storage implementation, supporting integration with various database systems.

 The library itself provides in-memory and in-disk implementations for the above interfaces.
 However, one can implement these 2 interfaces, corresponding to their own database and needs.